Shervin-Halat/Deep-Reinforcement-Learning-Project-Modified-Double-DQN-/README.md

 # Modified-Double-DQN
-This repo is the implementation of the archived paper named Modified Double DQN: addressing stability
+This repo is related to the archived paper named Modified Double DQN: addressing stability